Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Data Analysis

 We compute a noise-weighted $y$-map \citep{Planck11SZE} around the highest peaks in physical scale unit.
 In the stacking procedure, we additionally use a weight function of lensing contributions (eq \ref{eq:W_cl}) in order to make a fair comparison between SZE observables and weak-lensing masses, $M_{200}$.
 This is because the full-color and full-depth condition is not always satisfied with all the subsamples of the CAMIRA clusters \citep[see][for details]{Oguri18} and the lensing contributions of individual clusters in the average mass measurements are different (Sec \ref{sec:WL}).
 Given the $y$-map ($y$) and the standard deviation map ($\sigma_y$), we project each $y$-map of the subsample onto a two dimensional rectangular grid using a nearest neighbour interpolation,

 where the subscript, $j$, denotes the cluster.
 Since a $y$-map resolution is poor with the circular Gaussian beam of FWHM$=10$ arcmin, $Y_{\rm SZ}$ are measured within a cylindrical circle $2r_{200}$ centered at peak positions weighted with the stacked $\langle y\rangle$.
 The measurement errors of $Y_{\rm SZ}$ include the statistical noise, bootstrap sampling errors and aperture sizes caused by weak-lensing measurement uncertainty.
+We represent the result and discussion in the Sec \ref{subsec:Ysz}.